 AC (Air Conditioning) Outlet

-Watch the above video for a quick introduction to how the air conditioning system works.
+Watch the above video for a short introduction to how the air conditioning system works.

 In short, the secondary job of the air conditioning system is to dehumidify the air.
 That is, it removes moisture from it.
-That’s why the air feels so crisp and cold.
+That’s why the air feels so crisp and chilly.

 But where does that humidity go?
-It’s merely sent out of the vehicle through a small pipe, probably somewhere near your engine.
+It’s simply sent out of the vehicle through a small pipe, probably somewhere near your engine.
 This results in your car dripping water underneath.

 So, is it a hot day?
 Is your air conditioning on and turned up to the maximum?
 What happens if you switch it off?
 Is the problem fixed?